ramseylab/cs340/make-list-tables-web-tool-node.md

 ```
 It should print the following to the terminal session:
 ```
-Example app listening on port 65521
+Example app listening on port 65521; PID: 23180
 ```
+(Note, PID means process identifier, and yours will be different from 23180).
 Now, with your web browser (making sure that if you are off campus, you are
 logged into the campus VPN on the device on which you are using your web browser),
 navigate to `http://flipN.engr.oregonstate.edu:65521`, substituting of course